pulumi/docs/quickstart/cloud.md

 1. Run `yarn install` to install the dependencies to your `node_modules` directory.

-1. Create a `tsconfig.json` file with the TypeScript compiler settings and a list of your program files:
+1. Since this example uses TypeScript, create a `tsconfig.json` file with the TypeScript compiler settings and a list of your program files:

     ```json
     {